Today in 1956, Harry Belafonte’s “Calypso” went to number one for the next 31 weeks:

 David Steele was a Fine Young Cannibal:

 As for the other momentous event of Sept.
-8, read this.
+8, read later.
 To not do so will be … illogical.